jimbateson7/jamesbateson.co.uk/src/project/claudia-de-carlo.md

 Along with talking design, i also asked some questions and put forward my approach and thinking for the development deliverables.
 Such as what I would build it with (Eleventy) the CMS I was thinking of using (Decap) and where i thought would be good to host it (Netlify).
 This ensured there was no suprises along the way, and that I could manage expectations with the services that would be used.

 For example, Decap CMS has its flaws.
 It can be quite slow and clunky in places, it's not the most accessible, and I was upfront about these, giving Clauida the opportunity to state a prefernce.
-But I felt that this stack would be ideal for what was needed and allow a short uild to be sustainable, flexible and robust.
+But I felt that this stack would be ideal for what was needed and allow a short build to be sustainable, flexible and robust.

+Claudia already had a domain name and some hosting and such, so I just explained the process of switching this to Netlify, and would would be needed, when and what it might cost.

 ### Pen and paper